JacobBITLABS/JacobBITLABS.github.io/_news/phd_start.md

 related_posts: false
 ---

-I officially started my as an industrial PhD at Ordbogen A/S and University of Southern Denmark.
+I officially started as an industrial PhD at Ordbogen A/S and University of Southern Denmark.